run-house/runhouse/docs/index.rst

 | **With Runhouse:** Regular code is dispatched to cloud compute for execution at every step
 * Researchers write normal code:
-   * Execute on the same (ephemeral) compute used in production
+   * Each dispatch takes <5 seconds, providing interactive development experience
-   * Each dispatch takes <5 seconds
+   * Code executes on the same compute and environment of production
-   * Logs stream back to local, providing interactive development experience
+   * Logs stream back to local
-* Moving to production:
+* Moving to production is instant:
-   * Involves moving 5 lines of dispatch code (not 500 lines of application code)
+   * Orchestrator nodes contain 5 lines of dispatch code (not 500 lines of application code)
-   * Dispatch code moved into orchestrator nodes
+   * Rather than being your ML runtime, orchestrators are simply used to schedule, log, and monitor runs
-* Debugging or improving pipelines in production:
+* Easily debug or update pipelines in production:
-   * Branch the underlying application code
+   * Branch the underlying code
-   * Execute the same dispatch code
+   * Make changes and dispatch iteratively, like in the research step
    * Merge back into main

 | In short, Runhouse makes ML development feel like normal software development.